KRtkovo-eu-AI/driver_assistance_angelo234/README.md

    - Or install manually:
      1. Open the *Vehicle Customization UI*.
      2. Click on the *License Plate Design* slot.
-     3. Select the part called *“angelo234’s Driver Assistance System”*.
+     3. Select the part called *“Driver Assistance System Plus”*.
      4. By default, all systems are added.
 To adjust, you can toggle individual systems via their slots (add or remove parts).

 2. **Using / activating systems:**